17 Nov 2023, 13:00

 • Poland plans a gradual phase-out of coal, replacing it with a mix of renewables and nuclear generation.
 New fossil gas plants are also to be built, but some plans have been revised after Russia’s invasion of Ukraine.

-• In 2021, Poland adopted the Energy policy of Poland until 2040 (PEP2040) programme.
-The main targets are; 32% of renewables in electricity generation and no more than 56% of power from coal by 2030; the first nuclear power plant starting operation in 2033.
-The plan has been criticized by NGOs and parliamentary opposition as “unrealistic,” for example the PV target for 2030 is 7 GW, but already in 2023 Poland produced over 14 GW.
+• In 2021, Poland adopted the Energy policy of Poland until 2040 (PEP2040) programme with the following main targets: 32 percent of renewables in electricity generation and no more than 56 percent of power from coal by 2030, and the first nuclear power plant starting operation in 2033.
+The plan has been criticised by NGOs and parliamentary opposition as “unrealistic.”Donald Tusk’s government, ruling since December 2023, is working on an update to the document (with no deadline officially presented yet).

 Industry